 It depends.
 If Trainz incurred expenses for pick-up or shipping, then usually when we make a Cash Offer, the offer amount includes a reasonable allowance for these expenses.
-In the case of our Auction Service we typically deduct this from the first payment(s) we make to you.
-Either way, this will be spelled out in the Purchase Agreement or Auction Agreement contract.
+In the case of our Consignment Service we typically deduct this from the first payment(s) we make to you.
+Either way, this will be spelled out in the Purchase Agreement or Consignment Agreement contract.

 |Advantages of a Cash Offer||Disadvantages of a Cash Offer|